TSUParticleModelingGroup/Complex-Plasma-Crystal-Torsions/README.md

 <a id="acknowledgements"></a>
 ## Acknowledgements
-We would like to thank Tarleton State University’s Mathematics Department for use of their High-Performance Computing lab for the duration of this project.
+We would like to thank Tarleton State University’s Mathematics Department for the use of their High-Performance Computing lab and the Center for Astrophysics, Space Physics, and Engineering Research (CASPER) at Baylor University for access to their complex plasma lab.